dcm4che/dcm4chee-arc-hl7cs/source/orm/outbound.rst

    triggered when a Study (which has MWL entries referencing it) is completely received, then this value is populated from the created time of the task.
 (The `task` here refers to a task created in database for sending out the HL7 notification.)
    Refer `Synchronize external HL7 receivers on updates of Requested Procedures <https://github.com/dcm4che/dcm4chee-arc-light/wiki/Requested-Procedures>`_

+.. [#Note3] Route of Admissions (0038, 0016) DICOM attribute, if present, shall be mapped to PV1:2.
+If this DICOM attribute is absent, default "U" (denoting Patient Class as Unknown) shall be used.